nblilili/Learn-vuepress/docs/en/03_mult_video/README.md

 ---
 # Product Overview

-Group video calls refer to video calls that many people participate in chat or conference in the same channel.
+Group video calls refer to video calls that many people participate in a chat or conference in the same channel.
 Group video calls can be applied to diverse scenarios such as live entertainment, online classes, conferences, and large-scale chat rooms.
 The ARC transmission mechanism